2026 UK Buyer's Guide

 3. Lenovo IdeaPad Slim 3x — Best Budget Copilot+ PC

 The IdeaPad Slim 3x is what happens when you take a proper Copilot+ PC and aim it squarely at students on a budget.
-Powered by a Snapdragon X chip with an NPU delivering 45 TOPS for advanced AI processing, it nails the basics: 16GB of DDR5 RAM, a 512GB SSD and a roomy 15.3-inch WUXGA (1920×1200) IPS display with 300 nits of brightness and an anti-glare coating.
-Starting prices in the UK fall in the ~£399–£600 range depending on configuration, which makes this one of the most accessible Copilot+ machines around.
+Powered by a Qualcomm Snapdragon X X1-26-100 chip with an NPU delivering 45 TOPS for advanced AI processing, it nails the basics: 16GB of LPDDR5x RAM, a 512GB SSD and a roomy 15.3-inch WUXGA (1920×1200) IPS display with 300 nits of brightness and an anti-glare coating.
+UK pricing typically falls in the ~£540–£720 range depending on configuration — at the top end you can spec a 2.5K OLED screen, 24GB RAM and a 1TB SSD — making this one of the most accessible (and configurable) Copilot+ machines around.

 MIL-STD-810H Certified

-Tested against military durability standards, with a metal chassis built for everyday bumps and rough commutes.
+Tested against military durability standards, with an aluminium top built for everyday bumps and rough commutes.
 Rare at this price.

 45 TOPS NPU